zowe/docs-site/docs/user-guide/mvd-using.md

         `https://<gwshostname>:<gwsport>//ZLUX/plugins/org.zowe.zlux.bootstrap/web/?pluginId=org.zowe.editor:data:{"type":"openFile","name":"<path of file>"}`
      -  You can use url to open application directly on browser with and without credentials using `showLogin` in url.
-            1. If `showLogin = true` then you need to login with your credntials before using an application for example.
+            1. If `showLogin = true` then you need to login with your credentials before using an application for example.
               `https://<gwshostname>:<gwsport>/ZLUX/plugins/org.zowe.zlux.bootstrap/web/?pluginId=org.zowe.terminal.tn3270&showLogin=true`.
             2. If `showLogin = false` then you can access application directly without login.